-Patrick Roy was named Head Coach/Vice President of Hockey Operations on May 23, 2013 and begins his first season in that role.
+Patrick Roy was named Head Coach/Vice President of Hockey Operations on May 23, 2013 and recently finished his first season in that role.
 Roy was introduced as the sixth head coach in Avalanche history and the 14th in franchise history on May 28, 2013.
+He guided the Avalanche to a franchise record-tying 52 wins and the Central Division championship in his rookie season behind the bench.

 In addition to his head coaching duties, Roy will work with Executive Vice President of Hockey Operations Joe Sakic in all player personnel decisions.